Financial Aid Consumer Information

 Students must also sign (it must be a “wet” signature) a statement of educational purpose that certifies who they are and that the federal student aid they may receive will only be used for educational purposes and for the cost of attending the school for the relevant aid year.

 A student who is unable to appear in person must go to a notary public and sign the statement of educational purpose.
-He or she must then submit to our office that statement (with the “wet” signature), a certification from the notary that he or she appeared before the notary and presented a government-issued photo ID confirming his or her identity, and a copy of the same ID.
+He or she must then submit to our office the original statement (with the “wet” signature), the certification from the notary that he or she appeared before the notary and presented a government-issued photo ID confirming his or her identity, and a copy of the same ID.

 V5—Acceptable Documentation